Davospike/segpSPA/The_Process/SystemImplementation.md

 - Finalize question data model schema appropriate for integration into front end.
 - Create mongoose commands for JSON payload retrieval.

-At the start of the sprint, the frontend team got together for a pair programming session to start streamlining the code ready for database integration towards the end of the sprint, and hopefully finalised by the end of the following weeks sprint.
+At the start of the sprint, the frontend team got together for a pair programming session to start streamlining the code ready for database integration towards the end of the sprint.
 However, it quickly became clear that the quiz framework that we had hoped to use was far too complicated for our use case.
-It was decided between us that we would need to pivot and find a new, simpler framework instead (please see the [System Design page](SystemDesign.md) for more on this).
-Granted, this was a bit of a set back as we had spent some time analysing and understanding how the quiz framework functioned and obviously had to start from scratch with a new framework.
+It was decided between us that we would need to pivot and find a new, simpler framework instead (see the [System Design page](SystemDesign.md) for more on this).

-Separately, but simultaneously other members on the team worked with the backend team to refactor the quiz question JSON inputs.
-Here work was done on re-factoring the typescript models for the quiz and re-factoring the quiz service files that actually operated the questions in the quiz.
+Collaboratively, the front and backend team also worked together to refactor the typescript quiz and backend data models so that the quiz service files that operated the questions in the quiz worked.
 Some difficulties arose but they were eventually ironed out.

-With the frontend taking shape, work with the backend to get the database linked started.
-Sessions between the front and backend were held where discussions focussed on collaborating to get the most efficient and appropriate JSON setup in our database data schemas and frontend typescript models.
-As well as this, the backend team started on creating mongoose commands for JSON payload requests (VINI/NATH TO ADD).

-On reflection of the sprint, it was a productive week, despite the front end quiz framework setback; it was a busy one with lots of movement on all fronts.
-There was good collaboration between the front and backend in starting to get the database linked up to the front end so that questions for the quiz wouldn't have to be hard coded.
+On reflection of the sprint, it was a productive week, despite the front end quiz framework setback, with lots of movement on all fronts.
+There was good collaboration between the front and backend in starting to get the database linked up to the front end so that questions for the quiz could be dynamic.
 We were now in a position to start work in the next sprint on requesting, and presenting, the data from the database in the quiz.

 | Stakeholders            | Updated Use Case        |
 | ------------------------| ------------------------|